Hidden Histories of Exploration: Exhibiting Geographical Collections

 Local knowledge and indigenous agency in the history of exploration: studies from the RGS-IBG collections

-2006 start.
+2006 start, 2010 completion.
 Royal Holloway, University of London: PI Professor Felix Driver.

 Lowri's dissertation served as the foundation of a major exhibition highlighting the role of local inhabitants and indigenous intermediaries in histories of exploration (RGS-IBG, 15 October to 10 December 2009), supported by an AHRC Museums, Galleries and Libraries Award to PI Professor Felix Driver (Royal Holloway, University of London).
 Dr Jones is now a Research Fellow at the University of Nottingham.